Add To Favorites

 Research Alaskan wildlife and landscapes then create a mixed media landscape with carefully placed native animals.

-Sketch an Alaskan landscape with colored pencils.
+Students sketch an Alaskan landscape with colored pencils.
 Include features such as tall evergreen trees, glaciers, icy cold streams, and mountains.

-Add white Crayola Washable Paint to mountain tops to make them appear snowcapped.
+Students can add white Crayola Washable Paint to mountain tops to make them appear snowcapped.
 Create falling snow by spatter painting lightly over the scene.

 High school students can teach elementary students about sustainability and environmental issues with this community ser